eldoy/presang/README.md

 Layouts and pages are javascript files that must export an async function that returns a string of HTML.

 ### API
-Build HTML using the `h` function, it works both on the server and in the browser.
-Use the `q` function for selecting HTML elements, that only works in the browser.

 Create HTML tags with the `h` function.
 It takes 4 parameters:
 * the tag name
 * the text content
 * its attributes
 * an array tags to be rendered inside of it

 Find and manipulate HTML element with `q` and `qa`, they are the same as `document.querySelector` and `document.querySelectorAll`.
+These two work only in the browser.

 ```javascript
 // Write this